Mihret Topčagić

-Mihret Topčagić (born 21 June 1988) is a Bosnian professional footballer who currently plays as a striker in Croatian Prva liga for Osijek.
+Mihret Topčagić (born 21 June 1988) is a Bosnian professional footballer who plays as a striker for the Austrian club KAC 1909 in the fourth-tier Kärntner Liga.

 He began playing football in 1994, in Austria.

 Club career

 On 19 January 2016, Topčagić returned to Austria, signing for Rheindorf Altach on an 18-month contract.

 A big forward, he joined FK Sūduva in summer 2018.
 In January 2021, he moved to Croatian top-tier side NK Osijek.